lambdaclass/concrete/docs/CONSTRUCTION_RIGHTS.md

 ## Model: private-by-default representation, explicit public exposure

 `pub` on a type exports the **type name**, not its representation.
-A module keeps construction/field authority over its own types unless it explicitly opts fields (or, later, whole newtypes) into the public contract.
+A module keeps construction/field/variant authority over its own types unless it marks that exact surface `pub`. `pub` is the only visibility word: there is no second `private`, `sealed`, `opaque`, `transparent`, or friend-module tier.

 ## Visibility matrix